What this handout is about

-- Five-paragraph themes don’t have any counterpart in the real world.
+- Five-paragraph essays don’t have any counterpart in the real world.
 Read your favorite newspaper or magazine; look through the readings your professors assign you; listen to political speeches or sermons.
-Can you find anything that looks or sounds like a five-paragraph theme?
+Can you find anything that looks or sounds like a five-paragraph essay?
 One of the important skills that college can teach you, above and beyond the subject matter of any particular course, is how to communicate persuasively in any situation that comes your way.
-The five-paragraph theme is too rigid and simplified to fit most real-world situations.
+The five-paragraph essay is too rigid and simplified to fit most real-world situations.

-- Perhaps most important of all: in a five-paragraph theme, form controls content, when it should be the other way around.
+- Perhaps most important of all: in a five-paragraph essay, form controls content, when it should be the other way around.
 Students begin with a plan for organization, and they force their ideas to fit it.
 Along the way, their perfectly good ideas get mangled or lost.

-How do I break out of writing five-paragraph themes?
+How do I break out of writing five-paragraph essays?

 Let’s take an example based on our handout on thesis statements.
-Suppose you’re taking a United States History class, and Professor College asks you to write a paper on this topic:
+Suppose you’re taking a United States History class, and the professor asks you to write a paper on this topic: